winaung1/codeIgniterTask/README.md

 Copy `env` to `.env` and tailor for your app, specifically the baseURL and any database settings.

+## To Run Development

+command: php spark serve

+you might need to follow the Installation & updates

 ## Important Change with index.php

 `index.php` is no longer in the root of the project!
 It has been moved inside the *public* folder,